 If the gorillas charge (attempt to attack), follow the guide’s example (crouch down slowly, do not look the gorillas directly in the eyes and wait for the animals to pass).
 Do not attempt to run away because that will increase the risk.

-Flash photography is highly forbidden.
+Still on your gorilla tour, flash photography is highly forbidden.
 When taking pictures move slowly and carefully and make sure your camera is not producing any sound or flash.

 Do not touch the gorillas because they are wild animals and therefore unpredictable.
 They can do anything at any time.